rcohngru/Predicting-Supreme-Court-Outcomes/README.md

   <img width="900" height="350" src="img/breyer_svc.png">
 </p>

-After running a `GridSearchCV` model to find the optimal set of hyperparameters for all four types of Classifiers with undersampling, it's clear that there is not much of an improvement between the default `sklearn` model and the optimized one, with the exceptions being the SVM and Logistic Regression Classifier in terms of Recall.
+After running a `GridSearchCV` model to find the optimal set of hyperparameters for all four types of Classifiers with both no rebalancing and SMOTE, it's clear that there is not much of an improvement between the default `sklearn` model and the optimized one, with the exceptions being the SVM and Logistic Regression Classifier in terms of Recall.

 | Model w/ No Balance | Precision | Recall  | Model w/ SMOTE | Precision | Recall  |
 |---------------------|-----------|---------|----------------|-----------|---------|